rajasegar/multi-ember-app/README.md

 ```

 ## Things to do
-- Host the planets and people app somewhere, or if possible reuse the existing ones from [Ember MicroFrontends](https://github.com/ember-micro-frontends).
+- ~~Host the planets and people app somewhere, or if possible reuse the existing ones from [Ember MicroFrontends](https://github.com/ember-micro-frontends).~~
-- Use Different Ember versions to mimic real-world scenarios.
-At present both the Ember apps are using the same version: 3.19
+- ~~Use Different Ember versions to mimic real-world scenarios.
+At present both the Ember apps are using the same version: 3.19~~
+- Apply common css to both Ember apps
+- Test with `locationType:auto` for both Ember apps